taskforcedev/faq/README.md

     Taskforcedev\Faq\ServiceProvider::class,
 ]</code>

-Then publish the config
+Then publish the laravel-support config (if you do not have this already)

-php artisan vendor:publish --provider="Taskforcedev\LaravelFaq\ServiceProvider" --tag="config"
+<code>php artisan vendor:publish --tag="taskforce-support"</code>

 Edit the config, in particular the layout to match your sites master layout.